starfleit/docs-starfleit-io/content/docs/howto/create_your_own_pair.md

 # Create Your Own Pair

-PLEASE CHECK [HERE](#important---only-for-terra-20) for additional action on Terra 2.0
+PLEASE CHECK [HERE](#important) for additional action on Fetch.ai

 ## Instantiation by Contract Address

 You should use the STARFLEIT token factory contract.
-- fetchhub-4: `fetch1kmag3937lrl6dtsv29mlfsedzngl9egv5c3apnr468q50gu04zrqea398u`
+- dorado-1 testnet: `fetch1kmag3937lrl6dtsv29mlfsedzngl9egv5c3apnr468q50gu04zrqea398u`

 The JSON message format is as follows: